Skip to main content

 • Consider the timing of significant social and cultural dates to maximise participation.
 For example:

-• No engagement mid-Dec and end-Jan.
+• No engagement mid-Dec and mid-Jan.

 • Extend timelines if engaging over other periods of lower availability (such as school holidays).